-Collaboration has the potential be the most rewarding or the most frustrating part of producing music.
+Collaboration has the potential to be the most rewarding or the most frustrating part of producing music.

-On the positive side, tapping into multiple producers’ musical vocabularies and tendencies often creates something greater than the sum of the parts.
-However, differences in communication and approach can easily suck the energy out of all participants, making the project more of a chore than an artistic expression.
+On the positive side, tapping into multiple producers’ individual musical vocabularies and tendencies often creates something greater than the sum of their parts.
+However, differences in communication and approach can easily suck the energy out of all participants, making the project more of a chore than artistic expression.

 In the age of the internet, the average collaboration between music producers can be pretty impersonal.